anisanazim/ACIS-iChatBio/docs/HowItWorks.md

 Under the hood, all tools rely on a shared ALA logic layer.

-- Responsibilities:
+**Responsibilities:**
 - Validate parameters with Pydantic models
 - Build endpoint URLs for name matching, occurrences, species, distribution, and images
 - Encode query parameters correctly
 - Execute async HTTP requests (e.g., using `aiohttp`)
 - Handle errors and retries
 - Return parsed JSON data to tools

-By centralizing this logic, tools can focus on “what” they need (counts, facets, records, distributions, images) instead of “how” to talk to the ALA APIs.
+By centralizing this logic, tools can focus on "what" they need (counts, facets, records, distributions, images) instead of "how" to talk to the ALA APIs.

 ## 7. Response Formatting